Banana Peel Water Fails: Compost Instead

 • Check light: Pale, stretched, weak growth often points to insufficient light rather than potassium deficiency.

-• Check nitrogen: Older leaves turning evenly yellow can suggest nitrogen shortage, which banana peels do not strongly solve.
+• Check nitrogen: Older leaves turning evenly yellow can suggest nitrogen deficiency, not lack of potassium.

 Sources